Centromere Antibodies, Serum

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Antinuclear antibodies are seen in a number of autoimmune disorders such as systemic lupus erythematosus, mixed connective tissue disease, rheumatoid arthritis, Sjogren’s syndrome, and progressive systemic sclerosis.
+Antinuclear antibodies are seen in a number of autoimmune disorders such as systemic lupus erythematosus, mixed connective tissue disease, rheumatoid arthritis, Sjogren syndrome, and progressive systemic sclerosis.

 One autoantibody that produces a distinct staining pattern is the anticentromere antibody (ACA).
-ACA occurs in patients with the calcinosis, Raynaud's phenomenon, esophageal hypomotility, sclerodactyly, and telangiectasia (CREST) syndrome variant of PSS.
+ACA occurs in patients with the calcinosis, Raynaud phenomenon, esophageal hypomotility, sclerodactyly, and telangiectasia (CREST) syndrome variant of progressive systemic sclerosis.

 Evaluation of patients with clinical signs and symptoms compatible with systemic sclerosis

 A positive test for anticentromere antibody (ACA) is strongly associated with calcinosis, Raynaud phenomenon, esophageal hypomotility, sclerodactyly, and telangiectasia (CREST) syndrome.
 In various reported clinical studies, ACA occur in 50% to 96% of patients with CREST syndrome.

 The presence of detectable levels of ACA may antedate the appearance of diagnostic clinical features of CREST syndrome, in some cases by several years.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances